 The postal Jeep frame has outboard rear springs and 2006 Tahoe front springs.
 The Dana 300 transfer case drives Dana 44 differentials with 4.11 gears and air lockers.
 Brakes are discs all around.

-Brian has plenty of experience customizing flatfenders, and it shows in this vehicle.
+The late Brian Leetch had plenty of experience customizing flatfenders, and it shows in this vehicle.

 Return to the Index of Unusual Photos on CJ3B.info.

 Visit CJ3B.info on Facebook.